ULAQ: Characteristics

 Made of advanced composite material, the boat is 11 m long and has a payload capacity of 2000 kg.
 She has a range of 216 nmi and a cruise speed of 35 knot.
 She is operable at rough sea (sea state 5: 2.5–4 m wave height).
 She has indigenous encrypted communications and day/night vision capabilities.
 She is resistant to electronic warfare and is equipped with an Anti-GPS jammer device.

-Armament:
+Armament

-ULAQ Surface Combat: 4x L-UMTAS missiles or 2x L-UMTAS & 2x CIRIT missile.
+The ULAQ family has a modular design that allows different weapon, equipment and deployment configurations according to mission requirements.